DLorenzoLaguno17/TDD/README.md

   <img src="https://github.com/DLorenzoLaguno17/TDD/blob/master/docs/performance-budget.jpg?raw=true" alt="Performance budget" width="640" height="293">
 </p>

-However, they are sometimes difficult to achieve or might change through the game creation process, so they are only a guide.
+However, they are sometimes difficult to achieve or may change through the game creation process as the TDD evolves, so they are only a guide.
 As [Ben Garney](https://bengarney.com/) and [Eric Preisz](https://www.linkedin.com/in/eric-preisz-371a8b/) say in their book [Video Game Optimization](https://www.amazon.com/Video-Game-Optimization-Eric-Preisz/dp/1598634356/ref=sr_1_1?__mk_es_US=%C3%85M%C3%85%C5%BD%C3%95%C3%91&keywords=video+game+optimization&qid=1551553868&s=books&sr=1-1) *"the performance budget, much like a financial budget, is typically not perfect.
 It is a benchmark for measurement and guidance. [...]
 Use the budget to determine problems and to forecast and manage change"*.

 ### Build delivery method
 This section describes the process that will be followed every time a build is delivered.
 It explains if there will be used an extern program, who will deliver the build and when will it be delivered.